7abushahla/Muharaf-Writer-Identification/README.md

 Each folder contains line-level images extracted from a page, and all lines in the same folder are assumed to be written by the same author.
 The `merged_writer.csv` file maps each image to its writer label.

+---

-### 🖊️ Manual Labeling Overview
+### 🖊️ Dataset Labeling and Preparation

-The manual labeling process used the **public part of the Muharaf Dataset ([Muharaf-public](https://zenodo.org/records/11492215))**, which consisted of 1,216 pages.
-Of these, 309 pages had a writer tag, corresponding to 6,858 text lines and 94 unique writers.
-The remaining 907 pages, containing 17,637 text lines, lacked writer tags, necessitating manual intervention to expand the labeled data.
+The manual labeling process was conducted on the **public portion of the Muharaf dataset** ([Zenodo](https://zenodo.org/records/11492215)), which consists of 1,216 scanned manuscript pages.
+Initially, only 309 pages (25.4%) contained writer tags, covering 6,858 line images.
+The remaining 907 pages (74.6%), comprising 17,637 lines, lacked writer annotations and required manual labeling.
+The table below shows how writer metadata was distributed across pages and line images in the original dataset.

-**Writer Status in the Muharaf Dataset (Public):**
+**Table 1.
+Writer Status in the Muharaf Dataset (Public)**

 | Writer Status | No. of Pages | % of Pages | No. of Lines | % of Lines |
 |---------------|--------------|------------|--------------|------------|